dah007/vscode-mcp-debug/README.md

 # VS Code Debug MCP for Python (for now...)

-A Visual Studio Code extension that captures debug session data and forwards it to a Model Context Protocol (MCP) server for centralized monitoring and analysis.
+A Visual Studio Code extension that captures debug session data forwarding it to a Model Context Protocol (MCP) server for centralized monitoring and analysis where it can be used by AI Agents (like Copilot).

 ## ✨ Features